fhiso/legacy-format/serialisation.md

     EscapedAt     ::= "@@"
     EscapeSeq     ::= "@#" [A-Z] PayloadChar* "@"

+This ensures that only strings with correctly escaped "at" signs (U+0040) are allowed in a *payload*.
 This draft does not do this because it would require all "at" signs to be correctly escaped.
 In practice, unescaped "at" signs are fairly commonly found in GEDCOM files, particularly in the *payload* of `EMAIL` *lines*.
-It is fairly easy to specify ELF so that these can be accommodated and this draft does so at the cost of introducing this ambiguity into the grammar.
-In practice it is not anticipated that the ambiguity will cause implementers difficulties and many current products appear to allow unescaped "at" signs in the manner proposed here.
+It is fairly easy to specify ELF so that these can be accommodated and this draft does so.
+Many current products appear to allow unescaped "at" signs in the manner proposed here.
 {/}

 ### Assembling structures                                    {#tagged-structs}